 TODAY, MFTA is a very busy place.
 The warehouse offers shopping nine times a month with day and late afternoon appointments to accommodate all schedules.
 A robust Volunteer Program offers the public the opportunity to give back to the arts and cultural community by organizing and sorting in the warehouse.
 Other offerings include a gallery to showcase the work of artists whose practice includes reuse; an artist-in-residence program; and a monthly open studio program.
 All of these initiatives are underwritten by Friends of Materials for the Arts.

 Under Education Director John Cloud Kaiser’s leadership and vision, MFTA currently offers five professional development classes approved by the New York City DOE After School Professional Development program (ASPDP).
 The Education Center provides more than 200 field trips to MFTA’s warehouse every year and has five in-school residencies and an expanding after-school program.
-With the help of a talented group of teaching artists, MFTA’s Education Center helps teachers develop curriculum based around hands-on learning, environmental education, and, most recently, the Common Core.
+With the help of a talented group of teaching artists, MFTA’s Education Center helps teachers develop curriculum based around hands-on learning, environmental education, and, state learning standards.
 In 2014, more than 17,447 students and 5,447 teachers were involved with the MFTA Education Center.
 MFTA’s nonprofit partner, Friends of Materials for the Arts, has made possible the creation of MFTA’s gallery space, the first ever since 2 Columbus Circle, fostered a successful artist-in-residence program, and hosted monthly art-making workshops.

 FROM AN unheated basement to 35,000 square feet, MFTA owes its success to New York City’s ability to think creatively.
 In the coming years, our goals are to provide free field trips to all NYC public schools, make donating easier for companies and individuals, and increase MFTA’s visibility in all five boroughs.
 MFTA loves NYC.